menuclose

 Muscle Transfer

-It is a surgical procedure used to address the weakening or loss of function of facial muscles caused by facial paralysis.
+It is a surgical procedure used to address the weakening or loss of function of facial muscles caused by facial palsy.
 For detailed information on this subject, you can review our Muscle Transfer in Turkey page.

 Temporalis Tendon Transfer (MIT-3)